alonkashtan/graphql-api-page-generator/README.md

     gqlapi from-url out.html "http://graphql.communitygraph.org/graphql/" "Example API" "This is a description of a great API"

-## HTML description support
+## HTML & Markdown description support
+The description will be rendered as Markdown (with [markdown-it](https://github.com/markdown-it/markdown-it)).

 The description of every item kind may contain HTML tags that will be embedded into the generated HTML file.
 Note, however, that the HTML is sanitized for security purpose.
-For a complete list of allowed tags and attributes, see the [sanitize-html docs](https://github.com/punkave/sanitize-html#what-are-the-default-options)
+For a complete list of allowed tags and attributes, see the [sanitize-html docs](https://github.com/punkave/sanitize-html#what-are-the-default-options).

 ## Supported directives
 **GraphQL API Page Generator** is supporting directives that allows the schema publisher to provide extra information about the API behavior.